Vlku272/project1/README.md

 to look over privately, email me at my student email.

+Compile assessment with "gcc main.c".
+Cryptr is precompiled and has an installer.

-P.S.
-I had way more commits on here, but alot of them were manual uploads to the github site, unfortunately once I decided to do a proper commit for my final, it errored out and stupid me decided -f was the solution.
+P.S. - I had way more commits on here, but alot of them were manual uploads to the github site, unfortunately once I decided to do a proper commit for my final, it errored out and stupid me decided -f was the solution.
 Reset all my commits back to the last "proper" commit I did which was my first content one...

+P.S+1 - Save me from myself, I've edited this readme too much, should have had it go out with the last proper commit...

 Ondrei Hornat
 c3328588 - University of Newcastle.